 Marion and Donald Routh Student Research Grant

 This grant is designed to enable a student member of the Society of Pediatric Psychology to pursue research scholarship.
-Funding is available up to $1,000.
-Funds are not provided for convention and meeting travel, indirect costs of the University, stipends of principal investigators or costs associated with manuscript preparation.
+Funding is available up to $5,000.
+Up to $500 of the award amount can be budgeted for convention and meeting travel.
+Funds may not be used for indirect costs of the University, stipends of principal investigators or costs associated with manuscript preparation.

 Annual Deadline: Oct.
 1

-Restricted to student members of Division 54.
-The research project for which funding is requested must be conducted under the supervision of a faculty advisor and may include work leading to a masters or doctoral degree or may be an independent study.
+This award is for current student members of SPP in full-time psychology graduate programs (i.e., graduate students or interns) conducting research under the supervision of a faculty advisor.
+Postdoctoral fellows are not eligible for this award.
+The research project for which funding is requested must be conducted under the supervision of a faculty advisor and may include work leading to a master's or doctoral degree or may be an independent study.
 Research proposals should address areas consistent with the field of pediatric psychology.
-Topic examples might include relationships between psychological and physical well-being of children and adolescents, including behavioral and emotional components of disease and treatment, the role of pediatric psychology in pediatric medical settings, or the promotion of health and the prevention of illness among children and youth.
-Please see a copy of our rating form for more information on the criteria the grant will be judged on.
+Topic examples might include relationships between psychological and physical well-being of children and adolescents, including behavioral and emotional components of disease and treatment, the role of pediatric psychology in pediatric medical settings or the promotion of health and the prevention of illness among children and youth.
+Please see our rating form (PDF, 71KB) for more information on the criteria on which the grant will be judged.

 How To Apply